glitchy-impostor/koderai-challenge/README.md

 # Debate Scoring Engine

 A deterministic, config-driven debate judging system built in C# (.NET 8).
-Given a structured debate transcript, it produces a winner, a multi-dimensional score breakdown at the team, issue, rule, argument, and speaker level, and a human-readable ballot explanation.
+Given a structured debate transcript, it produces a winner, a multi-dimensional score breakdown at the team, issue, rule, argument, and speaker level, and a human-readable ballot explanation, made with the help of Claude.

 Includes a React frontend with a flow-sheet visualizer, score panel, enrichment tools, and live config editing.